flatironinstitute/sciware/34_PyPackaging/main.md

 - Goes in the root of your project directory

-Quick aside: there's a lot of old material online recommending deprecated package configuration methods.
+Quick note: there's a lot of old material online recommending deprecated package configuration methods.
 Guides referring to `setup.cfg` are almost certainly outdated.

 `setup.py` is sometimes still required, but only very rarely--if you aren't positive why you need it, you're probably just using outdated instructions.

+In particular, `setup.py` is not required to use single-source version numbers.

+These configuration methods will stop working soon, so now's the time to migrate!

 ### Minimal pyproject.toml for an installable package